 Sedation Dentistry in Vienna, VA for Dental Anxiety

-Common Types of Dental Sedation
+Types of Sedation Dentistry

 Dental Sedation FAQs

 At Our Family Dental Office, we understand that visiting the dentist can be a daunting experience for some.
 That’s why we strive to create a judgment-free zone where you can feel comfortable and at ease.
-Our experienced dental professionals will work one-on-one with you and answer all of your questions before we begin any treatment.
-Put your mind at ease with the following answers to some common sedation questions.

 How long does it take for sedation from the dentist to wear off?